MicrosoftDocs/cpp-docs/docs/standard-library/binder2nd-class.md

 ### Parameters

-*Func*
+*Func*<br/>
 The binary function object to be converted to a unary function object.

-*right*
+*right*<br/>
 The value to which the second argument of the binary function object is to be bound.

-*left*
+*left*<br/>
 The value of the argument that the adapted binary object compares to the fixed value of the second argument.

 ## Return Value